Vince Young: Philadelphia Eagles

 Young was signed by the Philadelphia Eagles to a one-year contract on July 29, 2011.
 Upon signing, Young declared the Eagles would become the "Dream Team", a label which would become highly publicized by media outlets.

-2011 season

 Young's first start as an Eagle came on November 20, 2011, in a Sunday Night Football match up against the New York Giants.
 Young played quarterback in the Eagles' 17–10 win, finishing the game with 258 passing yards, two touchdowns, and three interceptions.
 The Eagles subsequently lost Young's second start of the season, 38–20 the following week against the New England Patriots.
 Young finished with 400 yards with one touchdown and one interception in a losing effort.
 In his third and final start the following week, Young threw one touchdown and four interceptions as the Eagles lost to the Seattle Seahawks 31–14, dropping the Eagles record to 4–8 and Young's record as a starter to 1–2 on the season.